 On 3 – 4 December 2021 the Institute for Development of Freedom of Information (IDFI) conducted a two-day workshop for public servants with the support of the European Union.
 The topic of the workshop was “Public Administration and Best Practice of Policy-Making”.

 The right to property is a fundamentally important one, representing one of the cornerstones of any kind of economic relationship, attracting investments, and guaranteeing the further development of the economy in general.
 However, the right to property is not an absolute right.
 On the one hand, it is a bearer of broad public social responsibility, and on the other hand, the legal regime of property rights also equips the bearer of such a right with corresponding obligations.
 In particular, the latter must be governed by domestic as well as international law and fulfill its obligations to other economic entities, organizations, individuals, and the state.

-Trace International released new indicators about the risk of corruption in business on November 19th.
+Trace International released new Business Bribery Risk Index on November 17.
 The organization assessed the risk of business corruption in 194 countries.
-They used a 100-point system where 100 points indicates a high and 0 points - low risk of corruption.

 |18 July 2020|